 5. Distant regions like the Kuiper Belt and Oort Cloud contain icy bodies and comets.

-LCEL collapses the above two steps into a single chainable expression.
-Define the chain once, then call .invoke() directly on it with a variable dict:
+So, here comes the | pipe to the rescue.
+LCEL joins the two steps into one chain.
+We define the chain once, then call .invoke() directly on it with a dict of values:

 system = SystemMessagePromptTemplate.from_template(